Surgical orthodontics is a combination of orthodontic treatment (with braces) and orthognathic surgery to correct a malocclusion.

 However, because the jaws are not lined up properly, the way your teeth fit together will actually get worse.
 Then, when an orthodontist and oral surgeon feel you are ready, orthognathic surgery will be performed on one or both jaws to properly line up your teeth and give you the best facial balance/aesthetics possible.

-After the surgery, Dr. Budd will need a few months to do some final “detailing” to make everything perfect.
+After the surgery, Dr. Budd or Dr. Yen will need a few months to do some final “detailing” to make everything perfect.
 The braces will remain on your teeth before, during, and after the surgery.